Edward Hudson (dentist)

 Edward Hudson (1743 – 4 October 1821) was an Irish dentist, born in Castlemartyr, County Cork, Ireland.

 Biography

 Hudson was an eminent dentist, at a time when dentistry was still very much a fledgling practice.
 He created a "Preservative and other Dentifrices" for the bettering of dental hygiene during his time as a dentist.

-Edward Hudson lived and practiced in Grafton Street, Dublin, and latterly lived at The Hermitage in Rathfarnham, Dublin (known in Edward's time as Fields of Odin, and subsequently as St. Enda's).
-This grand building on the outskirts of Dublin is now the home of the Pearse Museum, which celebrates the life of Patrick Pearse.
+Edward Hudson lived and practiced in Grafton Street, Dublin, and latterly lived at The Hermitage in Rathfarnham, Dublin (known in Edward Hudson's time as "Fields of Odin", and subsequently as "St. Enda's").
+This building, on the outskirts of Dublin, is now the home of the Pearse Museum, which celebrates the life of Patrick Pearse.